Genealogy

 • Atlas grounded means the section is anchored in a direct selected atlas region.

-• Atlas inferred means the section uses relevant atlas context, but the support is weaker or route-inferred.
+• Atlas inferred means the section uses relevant atlas context, but the support is weaker.

 • General synthesis means the response is going beyond stored atlas artifacts.